 When sending NPS surveys, ensure that it just asks one question – the NPS question.

-Only when a customer responds to it will you send a follow-up question that asks for more information from them.
+Once a customer responds to it, follow up with a question that asks for the cause of their response.
 Do not send a long survey, it will make your respondents feel overwhelmed.
-It isn’t even wrong to tell your customers in the subject line that the survey is going to be short

 6. Be mobile-friendly